Yellow Ribbon (movement): September

-On September 23, "Yellow Ribbon" together with the Ukrainian IT community began recording the participants of pseudo-referendums.
-On the same day, activists published data on the locations of the so-called "referendums", as well as personal data of the "chairmen of election commissions" in the Kherson, Luhansk, and Zaporizhzhia oblasts.
-In addition, the movement called on the residents of the temporarily occupied territories to completely ignore the pseudo-referendums and in no case open the door to strangers.
+On September 23, "Yellow Ribbon" together with the Ukrainian IT community began recording the participants of referendums.
+On the same day, activists published data on the locations of the referendums, as well as personal data of the "chairmen of election commissions" in the Kherson, Luhansk, and Zaporizhzhia oblasts.
+In addition, the movement called on the residents of the occupied territories to completely ignore the referendums and in no case open the door to strangers.

 October–January

 On October 19, the "Yellow Ribbon" movement, together with other fighters for Ukrainian integrity, received the Andrii Sakharov Prize from the European Parliament for "For Freedom of Thought" - the main award of the European Union in the field of human rights.

 In November, after the liberation of Kherson by the Armed Forces of Ukraine, "Yellow Ribbon" on the Telegram channel declassified the names of some Kherson activists in the movement that resisted the Russian occupation.
 Subsequently, the movement continued its activities in other temporarily occupied territories.

 On November 21, the Day of Dignity and Freedom of Ukraine, the movement organized a flash mob "#ЖовтаСтрічка" ("#ZhovtaStrichka") on social networks.
 Participants were encouraged to tie a yellow ribbon and publish a post with the corresponding hashtag.
-Ukrainians and foreigners from all over the world joined the action, in particular, a considerable number of politicians, musicians, sportsmen, and scientists tied yellow ribbons.
+Ukrainians and foreigners from all over the world joined the action, in particular, a considerable number of politicians, musicians, sportsmen, and scientists wore yellow ribbons.
 In addition, the symbol of public resistance appeared at the Mission of Ukraine to the European Union in Brussels and at the Ukrainian Antarctic station Vernadsky Research Base.